ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 # What is next for the challenge
 The deadline for submitting the results is <b>December 31st 2024</b>.
-As soon as the results are evaluated we will use them to first draft of manuscript to which all participants will be invited to respond and provide input.
+We envision writing a report of the community's finding and believe this will inform current efforts within the ICTV.
+To this end, the results will be for a first draft of manuscript to which all participants will subsequently be invited to respond and provide input.

+Any questions or suggestions: please contact us, we'll be happy to discuss.

 # References